wighawag/stratagems/docs/contracts/Stratagems.md

 ### **CommitmentCancelled**

-A player has cancelled its current commitment (before it reached the resolution phase)
+A player has cancelled its current commitment (before it reached the reveal phase)

 event CommitmentCancelled(address indexed player, uint24 indexed epoch)